magpylib/magpylib/docs/_pages/gallery/gallery_app_helmholtz.md

 ## Coil models

-**Model 1:** The coil consists of multiple windings, each of which can be modeled with a circular current loop which is realized by the `Loop` class.
+**Model 1:** The coil consists of multiple windings, each of which can be modeled with a circular current loop which is realized by the `CircularLoop` class.
 The individual windings are combined into a `Collection` which itself behaves like a single magnetic field source.

 ```{code-cell} ipython3
 import numpy as np